Sahnaya: History

+Until the start of the Syrian Civil War in 2011, Sahnaya was home to the main campus of the Little Village private school.
+The school relocated to some unconnected campuses in Damascus.

-Geography and population
+Geography

 Sahnaya has a rural population and a hot climate.
 Most houses are simple; they are mostly made of cement because it is located in Damascus, one of the oldest cities in the world.
-Recently, due to the Syrian civil war, Sahnaya has hosted tens of thousands of the inhabitants of neighbouring Darayya and Al-Sabinah, who are mainly Sunni Muslims.

-The town has a church named after Saint Elijah and a Druze majlis (religious council).

 Climate

 In Sahnaya, there is a local steppe climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is BSk.
 The average annual temperature in Sahnaya is 17.0 °C. About 217 mm of precipitation falls annually.